SZYBKI Theory

 The second term of the electrostatic solvation entropy is estimated as a constant of 28 J/(mol K).

-Configurational entropy of a protein bound ligand is calculated totally as vibrational entropy for 3N modes, assuming that 3 rotational and 3 translational degrees of freedom of a solution ligand are transformed into low-vibrational degrees of freedom for the bound ligand.
+The configurational entropy of a protein-bound ligand is calculated totally as vibrational entropy for 3N modes, assuming that three rotational and three translational degrees of freedom of a solution ligand are transformed into low vibrational degrees of freedom for the bound ligand.

 where f is the fraction of ligand surface exposed to the solvent.
 It is important to notice that \(S_{protein}\) is not an experimentally measurable value, and that only the difference between \(S_{protein}\) and \(S = S_c + \Delta S_s\) might be compared with experimental binding entropy.